 In some metro areas or regions, fans can have two, even three, teams within driving distance.
 As the comparisons below show, fan costs between regional rivals can vary widely.

-The average Los Angeles-Long Beach-Anaheim, Calif., metro area resident would have to work nine hours and eight minutes to cover the cost of watching a Lakers game in-person.
+The average Los Angeles-Long Beach-Anaheim metro area resident would have to work nine hours and eight minutes to cover the cost of watching a Lakers game in person.
 The same ticket-buyer, according to our data churning, would only need to work seven hours and four minutes to take in a Clippers game — despite the fact that the Clips play in the very same stadium (the Staples Center) and have a significantly better record than their in-house rival.
 In fact, from the beginning of the 2015-2016 season through Feb.
 9 of the 2016-2017 season, the Clippers (.629) have a much better winning percentage than the Lake Show (.327).

 The Golden State Warriors, winners of the 2014-2015 league title and the runner-up last season, are the darling of the Bay Area, counting most of their fans in the San Francisco-Oakland-Hayward metro area.
-The franchise plans to raise prices by 15 to 25% in the coming seasons that will throw its rivalry with the Kings out of whack.
-Those living in the Sacramento-Roseville-Arden-Arcade metro area might be even more likely to stick with their team once that takes affect.
+The franchise plans to raise prices by 15% to 25% in the coming seasons that will throw its rivalry with the Kings out of whack.
+Those living in the Sacramento-Roseville-Arden-Arcade metro area might be even more likely to stick with their team once that takes effect.